AyushLahiri/Predict-urban-heat-island-GIS-images/readme.md

   </tr>
 </table>

--- where dataset A represents a highly simplified image where only necessary charactersitics are extracted from spatial dara, representing outlines similar to what may be produced during initial urban planning stages
+-- where dataset A represents a highly simplified image where only necessary charactersitics are extracted from spatial data, representing outlines similar to what may be produced during initial urban planning stages
 -- and dataset B represents composite images of areas where charactersitcis such as vegetation and roads are showin in their raw forms

 For a full outline of my data creation, analytical methodology and results, I highly recommend reading the whitepaper available in my repo!